wondonghyeon/wondonghyeon.github.io/_posts/2022-03-29-food-waste-flw-db.md

 I apologize for the small font size of the plots.
 I’m too lazy to rewrite the code.
 Please open the images in new windows to see the plots better.

 ### Which Commodity Has The Most Food Waste?
-This section will visualize the data to see loss percentages for each commodity.
+This section visualizes loss percentages for each commodity.
 ### The U.S. (Whole Supply Chain)
 Let’s first look at the U.S. data.
 I’ll be looking at the “Whole supply chain” data from 2005.